djkormo/mlnet-tutorial/docs/using-models/README.md

 ## Building prediction logic

-Before we can make a prediction we need to load up the model.
-For this, we're going to implement a C# class that will serve as the wrapper around the model.
+Before we can make a prediction, we need to load up the model.
+For this, we're going to implement a C# class that serves as the wrapper around the model.

-We will build the wrapper in three steps:
+We're building the wrapper in three steps:

 1. First, we'll create the skeleton of the class
 2. Next, we'll load up the model